mehaklodhi/MusicIntervalApp/README.md

 **Mehak**

-Mehak is a second year Cyber Security student at Maryville University.
+Mehak Lodhi is a second year Cyber Security student at Maryville University.

 **Tegan Chin**